zhengxiexie/vsphere-automation-sdk-go/README.md

 ## VMware Cloud on AWS Support:

-## Release Guide for Developers
-This section demonstrates how to publish release tags from Gitlab to GitHub.
-The process is automated using CI pipeline.
-We need to run the pipeline manually from Gitlab on particular commit tag which we need to release to GitHub.
-* Validate the environment variables(variable names) before triggering the pipeline.
-* We have 3 jobs for the release process.
-  * Prepare
-  * Build
-  * Pre-publish
-  * Publish
-* We can check the progress of these jobs in Gitlab CI pipeline.
-* As extra layer of precaution, publish job needs to be triggered manually in Gitlab once pre-publish job gets completed.
-* Note: runtime and lib needs to be released first(if there is a pending release)

 ## Quick Start Guide
 This document will walk you through getting up and running with the GOLang SDK Samples.
 Prior to running the samples you will need to setup a vCenter test environment, the following steps will take you through this process.
 Before you can run the SDK samples we'll need to walk you through the following steps: